-If the customs office at your European airport of departure is closed you can do two things:
+If the customs office at your European airport of departure is closed you have 2 options:

 1. Go to the customs office at your non-EU airport of arrival

 At your non-EU airport of arrival, you can: